 Each method of setting a breakpoint accepts three optional arguments: temporary, counter, and hardware.

 A temporary breakpoint is removed the next time it occurs.
-For example...

-'''
+For example will break on entry to fn1 unless another breakpoint occurs before this one.

 Debug.breakexpr("fn1()", true)

-'''